MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-remove-remote-shared-mailbox.md

   - Exchange Server 2016
   - Exchange Server 2019
 search.appverid: MET150
-ms.date: 5/19/2022
+ms.date: 5/23/2022
 ---
-# Can't remove remote shared mailbox by using EAC on Exchange Server
+# Can't remove a remote shared mailbox by using the Exchange admin center on Exchange Server

 ## Symptoms